Qiksar/crudio/README.md

 Browse to [Hasura Console](http://localhost:6789) (or whatever port you have used), to see the new database through Hasura GraphQL.

-Read how to complete the next steps in Hasura, below.
+Refer to the example GraphQL queries above for next steps.

 # Crudio CLI - Command Line Arguments

 You can run Crudio without having to install anything specfic.

-You will just need `docker` and `docker-compose` in order to create the database and Hasura containers.
+You will just need `docker` and `docker-compose` in order to create the Postgres database and Hasura containers.

 Example:

-Build a database from the repo.json data model, and include all of the entities from the iot data model.
+Build a database from the `repo.json` data model, and include all of the entities from the iot data model.

 ```